|Previous College:||Central Washington '04|

 |Position:||Passing Game Coordinator/Quarterbacks/Pro Liaison|

-The coach of the top quarterbacks in the NCAA Football Championship Subdivision in 2011 and 2013, as well as a pair of record-breaking quarterbacks in 2012, Zak Hill enters his sixth season as Eastern’s full-time quarterbacks coach.
+The coach of three of the top quarterbacks in the NCAA Football Championship Subdivision in the past fives seasons, Zak Hill enters his seventh season as Eastern’s full-time quarterbacks coach.
 He also serves as passing game coordinator and pro liaison, and previously was a student assistant coach for the Eagles in 2004 and 2005.

 In 2013, he coached Vernon Adams Jr. to the most prolific offensive season by a quarterback in school history, and one of the best all-time performances ever in the Big Sky and FCS.
 Adams finished second in the nation in total offense (373.3 per game), with school and Big Sky record totals of 5,559 yards of offense (second in FCS history), 4,994 passing yards (third) and 55 touchdown passes (third).
 His passing efficiency rating of 183.13 led the nation, ranks fourth all-time in FCS and broke EWU and Big Sky records.
 The All-American was selected by Collegiate Performance Awards as its FCS Performer of the Year, and he also was Big Sky Conference Offensive Player of the Year and runner-up for the Walter Payton Award presented by The Sports Network to the top player in FCS.

 As a team in 2013, EWU led FCS in passing efficiency (school record 182.6), and was fourth in total offense (533.5 per game), fourth in passing (349.8), 41st in rushing (183.7) and seventh in scoring (39.5).
 Adams and All-America wide receiver Cooper Kupp helped the Eagles break 48 school records, 23 Big Sky marks and 12 FCS records.